What We Do

-Brett A. Sokolow is the founder, president and CEO of The NCHERM Group, a national multidisciplinary risk management consulting and law firm.
+Brett A. Sokolow is the founder and CEO of TNG, a national multidisciplinary risk management consulting and law firm.
 He is recognized for his national leadership on systems-level solutions for safer schools and campuses.
 Michelle Issadore is the Senior Associate Executive Director of the Association of Title IX Administrators.
 She works with institutions nationwide on improving prevention efforts and implementing best practices.

 - Comparative, normed statistics on the staff:student ratio

 - Scope of practice and training of staff